apache/mesos/3rdparty/stout/README.md

 *Requires pthreads.*

-You can give every thread it's own copy of some data using the `ThreadLocal` abstraction:
+You can give every thread its own copy of some data using the `ThreadLocal` abstraction:

 ~~~{.cpp}
     ThreadLocal<std::string> local;